-Megan Bell is Counsel in the firm's Tax-Exempt Organizations department.
+Megan Bell is a partner in the Firm's Tax-Exempt Organizations department.
 Ms. Bell represents tax-exempt organizations in a wide range of matters, including formation and restructuring, tax compliance, governance, fundraising and gifts, and investment activities.
 Her clients consist of private foundations and public charities, including donor-advised funds, supporting organizations, and company foundations with both domestic and international operations, as well as social welfare organizations, business leagues and trade associations, and agricultural organizations.
 Ms. Bell also represents individuals and for-profit entities in structuring and managing their relationships and affiliations with tax-exempt organizations.

 Ms. Bell’s practice includes advising on governance and tax matters, complex gifts and collaborative funding structures, lobbying and political campaign activities, joint ventures and other affiliations with for-profit and non-charitable tax exempt organizations, program related investments, unrelated business income taxes, compensation matters, and internal reviews.
 In addition, Ms. Bell represents a variety of tax-exempt organizations in connection with Internal Revenue Service audits and Attorney General inquiries and investigations.

 Ms. Bell speaks at conferences for and about non-profit organizations on a range of topics.
 Most recently, Ms. Bell has spoken about investment governance, nonprofit matters, and complex public support issues.

 From 2004 to 2005, Ms. Bell served as a Law Clerk to the Hon.
 Richard C. Tallman of the Ninth Circuit Court of Appeals.
 Before joining the Firm, Ms. Bell practiced tax law at a New York-based law firm.

 MEMBERSHIPS: Member, American Bar Association (Committee on Tax Exempt Organizations); Director, The New Press (2014-present)